nuScenes: A multimodal dataset for autonomous driving: Conclusion

 \section{Conclusion}

 \squeeze In this paper we present the nuScenes dataset, detection and tracking tasks, metrics, baselines and results.
-This is the first dataset collected from an AV on public roads and that contains the full \ang{360} sensor suite (lidar, images, and radar). nuScenes has the largest collection of 3D box annotations of any previously released dataset.
+This is the first dataset collected from an AV approved for testing on public roads and that contains the full \ang{360} sensor suite (lidar, images, and radar). nuScenes has the largest collection of 3D box annotations of any previously released dataset.
 To spur research on 3D object detection for AVs, we introduce a new detection metric that balances all aspects of detection performance.
 We demonstrate novel adaptations of leading lidar and image object detectors and trackers on nuScenes.
-Future work will add image-level and point-level semantic labels.
+Future work will add image-level and point-level semantic labels and a benchmark for trajectory prediction~\cite{covernet}.

-\deanonym{ \mypar{Acknowledgements.} The nuScenes dataset was annotated by Scale.ai and we thank Alexandr Wang and Dave Morse for their support.
-We thank Sun Li and Karen Ngo at nuTonomy for data inspection and quality control, Bassam Helou and Thomas Roddick for OFT baseline results, and Deshraj Yadav and Rishabh Jain from EvalAI~\cite{evalai} for setting up the nuScenes challenges. }
+\mypar{Acknowledgements.} The nuScenes dataset was annotated by Scale.ai and we thank Alexandr Wang and Dave Morse for their support.
+We thank Sun Li, Serene Chen and Karen Ngo at nuTonomy for data inspection and quality control, Bassam Helou and Thomas Roddick for OFT baseline results, Sergi Widjaja and Kiwoo Shin for the tutorials, and Deshraj Yadav and Rishabh Jain from EvalAI~\cite{evalai} for setting up the nuScenes challenges.

 { }